Rubenazo99/QuickTyper/README.md

 # QuickTyper

-GameJam made in 4 hours
+GameJam made in 4 hours, mixing a typing game and a rage game.

 # How to install